ahouston/Velocloud-API-PHP/VelocloudAPI/docs/Api/AllApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **systemPropertyInsertOrUpdateSystemProperty**
-> object systemPropertyInsertOrUpdateSystemProperty($body)
+> \Swagger\Client\Model\SystemPropertyInsertOrUpdateSystemPropertyResult systemPropertyInsertOrUpdateSystemProperty($body)

-Insert or Update a system property
+Insert or update a system property

 Insert a system property.
-If property already exists, the property will be updated
+If property with the given name already exists, the property will be updated.
+Privileges required:  `CREATE` `SYSTEM_PROPERTY`

 ### Example
 ```php